AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Commands/WeakEventSource_1/README.md

 WeakEventSource&lt;TEventArgs> Class
 ====================================
-AutomationML 2.1 APIThis Class defines a WeakEventSource, used to define Events, raised in the AML Engine.
+This Class defines a WeakEventSource, used to define Events, raised in the AML Engine.

 Inheritance Hierarchy